rmetcalf9/RaspPiClojureScreens/README.md

 We want to use this project to learn about clojure which is the basis for chosing to develop in this.

+## Current Tasks

+Currently we are in the process of conducting proof of concept tests.
+Completed proof of concept tests are to be able to present a picture file to the screen using clojure.